consider Clive Petrovic a friend and a friend of the environment.

 Above is a view of the lagoon, a designated hurricane shelter for marine vessels, managed by the Department of Disaster Management.

 Thanks, Clive for creating this access into a least known part of the islands.
-This is a beautiful and tranquil living classroom with so much to learn and to understand.
+This is a beautiful and tranquil living classroom with so much to learn about and to understand.